tlangin/MDQTPlasmaSims/README.md

 Compile Instructions:

 1) on cluster after loading into /scratch/USERNAME/(whatever sub directory you want to store this in): First type "module load GCC/4.9.3" (no quotes).
-Then type

-g++ -std=c++11 -fopenmp -o runFile -O3 LaserCoolingPlusExpansionMDQT.cpp -lm -I/home/USERNAME/usr/include -L/users/USERNAME/user/lib64
+Then type "g++ -std=c++11 -fopenmp -o runFile -O3 LaserCoolingPlusExpansionMDQT.cpp -lm -I/home/USERNAME/usr/include -L/users/USERNAME/user/lib64" where 'runFile' is whatever you want to name the executable and USERNAME is your username (e.g., I would use tkl1)

 2) on home computer (assuming you have installed armadillo package).
 Type